mozilla/dxr/docs/source/code-highlighter.rst

 DXR Multiline highlighter
 ==========================

-*This document details how to use the code highlighter.*
+*This document details how to use the code highlighter functionality found in the File view in DXR*

 The code highlighter attempts to emulate multiline highlighting functionality found in most operating system type file